hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-retrieval-augmented-generation-rag.md

 ## Seeing is believing

 NVIDIA provides a good way to build this and get your hands (a little) dirty.
-You can find it on this GitHub repository: <https://github.com/NVIDIA/GenerativeAIExamples>
+You can find it on [this GitHub repository](https://github.com/NVIDIA/GenerativeAIExamples).

 Once the repository is cloned, you can select [the basic RAG using LangChain](https://github.com/NVIDIA/GenerativeAIExamples/tree/main/RAG/examples/basic_rag/langchain) example.